ryanmcnamara/community/contributors/design-proposals/storage/container-storage-interface.md

 Kubelet (responsible for mount and unmount) will communicate with an external “CSI volume driver” running on the same host machine (whether containerized or not) via a Unix Domain Socket.

-CSI volume drivers should create a socket at the following path on the node machine: `/var/lib/kubelet/plugins/csi/sockets/[driverName]/kubeletproxy.sock`.
+CSI volume drivers should create a socket at the following path on the node machine: `/var/lib/kubelet/plugins/[SanitizedCSIDriverName]/csi.sock`.
 For alpha, kubelet will assume this is the location for the Unix Domain Socket to talk to the CSI volume driver.
 For the beta implementation, we can consider using the [Device Plugin Unix Domain Socket Registration](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md#unix-socket) mechanism to register the Unix Domain Socket with kubelet.
 This mechanism would need to be extended to support registration of both CSI volume drivers and device plugins independently.

+`Sanitized CSIDriverName` is CSI driver name that does not contain dangerous character and can be used as annotation name.
+It can follow the same pattern that we use for [volume plugins](https://github.com/kubernetes/kubernetes/blob/master/pkg/util/strings/escape.go#L27).
+Too long or too ugly driver names can be rejected, i.e. all components described in this document will report an error and won't talk to this CSI driver.
+Exact sanitization method is implementation detail (SHA in the worst case).

 Upon initialization of the external “CSI volume driver”, some external component must call the CSI method `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeID.
 It must then add the CSI driver NodeID to the `csi.volume.kubernetes.io/nodeid` annotation on the Kubernetes Node API object.
 The key of the annotation must be `csi.volume.kubernetes.io/nodeid`.
 The value of the annotation is a JSON blob, containing key/value pairs for each CSI driver.